Tyronexx/Weather_App/README.md

 # Weather_App
 Weather forecast app of all places in the world.
-Technologies used involve MVVM, clean architecture Retrofit.
+Technologies used involve MVVM, clean architecture.
+Retrofit.
 Dagger Hilt for dependency injection.
 Room database.